Answers to frequently asked questions around COVID-19, from travel to furlough

 Offering vaccination (like flu vaccination) as a benefit

 In the future employers may be prepared to privately purchase and offer COVID-19 vaccination as a workplace benefit, similar to flu vaccinations.
 If the cost is under £50, this will not be a taxable benefit.
 Employers who have offered the flu vaccine are not obliged to offer the COVID-19 vaccine.
 Employers may consider offering both vaccines, but budgeting for it is not yet possible as there are too many unknowns.
-For example, an annual COVID-19 jab may be offered by the NHS as Health Secretary Matt Hancock warned that the UK could require a dual vaccination programme with yearly jabs to protect against both flu and coronavirus.
+For example, an annual COVID-19 jab may be offered by the NHS as part of a dual vaccination programme with yearly jabs to protect against both flu and coronavirus.

 - An employer’s vaccination policy is likely to be weakened if unvaccinated agency staff, contractors, visitors and other third parties are allowed into the workplace.
 Employers will need to consider whether visitors are encouraged to have been vaccinated too and how this is communicated to staff.